JonathanWNelson/CACPR-snRNAseq/README.md

 Step 6: Start by running the RMD files in the Main/GitHub/Pre-process folder in order from 1-4.

-	Note: Outputs from the analysis will appear in ../Outputs folder
+	**Note** Outputs from the analysis will appear in ../Outputs folder

 Step 7: Run analysis RMD files 1-5